-Last updated: 1030 hrs, 31 August 2021
+Last updated: 1030 hrs, 3 September 2021

 - 1. This guidance is applicable to operators for the provision of all transport services, including public transport, aviation, maritime and other land-based passenger services.
 To the extent that it is relevant, it may also be used by organisations transporting passengers without hire or reward. - 2.
-It is intended to be read in conjunction with official information about COVID19 Alert Level 4 contained on, or linked from, the covid19.govt.nz webpage and on the Ministry of Transport website. - 3.
-Community transmission remains under investigation in Auckland.
-At 11.59pm on 31 August 2021, all of New Zealand (except Auckland and Northland) will move to Alert Level 3.
-Auckland and Northland will remain at Alert Level 4, the Alert Level areas are described at schedule 4 and 5 of the Order. - 4.
+It is intended to be read in conjunction with: - the COVID-19 Public Health Response (Alert Level Requirements) Order (No 10) 2021; and - official information about COVID19 Alert Level 4 contained on, or linked from, the covid19.govt.nz webpage and on the Ministry of Transport website. - 3.
 This guidance subject to change as the response develops.
+This version contains the following key updates: - the move to Alert Level 3 for Northland at 11.59pm on 2 September 2021 - new mandatory record keeping requirements that come into effect at 11.59pm on 7 September. - 4.
+Key updates are highlighted in yellow.